MicrosoftDocs/azure-docs/articles/search/search-howto-large-index.md

 1. [Increase the number of partitions](search-capacity-planning.md#add-or-reduce-replicas-and-partitions), even if only on a temporary basis.
 Partition allocation can be readjusted downwards after an initial indexing run to reduce the overall cost of running the service.

-Adding additional replicas may also increase indexing speeds but it isn't guaranteed.
+Adding more replicas may also increase indexing speeds but it isn't guaranteed.
 On the other hand, additional replicas will increase the query volume your search service can handle.
 Because indexing does not run in the background, increasing query capacity should help overall performance.
-Replicas are also a key component for getting an [SLA](https://azure.microsoft.com/support/legal/sla/search/v1_0/).

 > [!NOTE]
 > When [adding partition and replicas](search-capacity-planning.md#add-or-reduce-replicas-and-partitions), or provisioning a service at a higher tier, consider the monetary cost and allocation time.
 Adding partitions can significantly increase indexing speed, but adding and removing them can take anywhere from 15 minutes to several hours.
 >

 ## Add threads and a retry strategy